home-assistant/addons/rpc_shutdown/README.md

 ## How to use

-In the configuration section define alias,address and credentials and save the configuration.
+In the configuration section, define alias, address and credentials and save the configuration.

 1. Start the add-on.
-2. Have some patience and wait a couple of minutes.
-3. Check the add-on log output to see the result.
+2. Check the add-on log output to see the result.

 ## Configuration